-✓ Year 11 and year 12 students.

-This qualification provides a pathway to work in entry-level assistant coaching roles, working or volunteering at community-based sports clubs and organisations in the Australian sport industry.
+$\mathbf{\nabla}$ Year 11 and year 12 students This gualification provides a pathway to work in entry-level assistant coaching roles, working or volunteering at community-based sports clubs and organisations in the Australian sport industry.
 The course provides a defined and fundamental range of elementary coaching skills needed to engage participants in a specific sport, under the supervision of a senior coach.

-Please note: all students will be required to complete First Aid training as part of this course at an additional cost of \$50.00.
+Delivered via Auspice partnership with IVET Pty Ltd (RTO: 40548) Please note: all students will be required to complete First Aid training as part of this course at an additional cost of \$50.00.
+TWO YEAR qualification.